oxidecomputer/crucible-fio-rig/README.md

 i will make this readme more illuminating when im dying less.
-I'll also improve the project when I'm dying less.
-I'll be better soon (- artemis)
+I'll also improve the project when I'm dying less. which will be soon. (- artemis)

 this nix build isnt good and should be made better like the OKS one. but anyway, for now: